-Furthermore, STL admits the notion of \emph{robustness}, that is, it has \emph{quantitative semantics} which calculate how much a signal satisfies or violates a formula.
+Furthermore, STL admits a notion of \emph{robustness}, that is, it has \emph{quantitative semantics} which calculate how much a signal satisfies or violates a formula.
 Positive robustness values indicate satisfaction, while negative robustness values indicate violation.
 Like Boolean semantics, the quantitative semantics of a formula with respect to a signal $s_t$ is defined as follows, \begin{boxedminipage}{0.49\textwidth}

 \end{boxedminipage} We refer to the quantitative semantics as \emph{robustness formulas}.
 The formulas represent a natural way to measure the degree of satisfaction or violation, and we highlight a few formulas to illustrate the intuition behind the robustness formulas.
 The robustness formula for the predicate $\mu(x) > 0$ measures how much greater $\mu(x)$ is than $c$.
 For the And operation, $\phi \wedge \psi$, since we want $\phi$ and $\psi$ to both hold, the robustness formula computes the lower of the two robustness values.
 Similarly, for the Or operation, we want either $\phi$ or $\psi$ to hold, therefore we consider the higher of the two robustness values.
 For the Until operator, the $\min_{\tau \in [t, t^\prime]} \rho(s_\tau, \phi)$ term corresponds to the condition that $\phi$ needs to hold for all times in $[t,t^\prime]$ where $t^\prime \in [t+a, t+b]$.
 Then the outer $\min$ operation corresponds to the condition that $\psi$ also needs to hold at time $t^\prime$.
 Finally, the outer $\max$ operation requires that the previous two conditions holds at least once within the time interval $[t+a, t+b]$.

 Further, we define the \emph{robustness trace} as a sequence of robustness values of every subsignal $s_{t_i}$ of signal $s_{t_0}$, $t_i \geq t_0$.
 The definition of robustness trace is presented formally below, and Example~\ref{eg:robustness trace} visualizes the robustness traces of various temporal operators.